4 Surprising Things That Expand Your Waistline

 An unhealthy diet and an inactive lifestyle can definitely expand your waistline.
 But what if you’re eating your veggies and hitting the gym, and your belly is staying the same size while the rest of you is slimming down?
 That’s so frustrating.
 Yet it becomes less perplexing once you realize that other things can also contribute to belly fat, even when the rest of your body is relatively lean.

 Why Size Matters

 A study led by a Mayo Clinic researcher pooled data from 650,000 adults around the world.
-The study showed that men and women with large waist measurements died younger, on average, than those with trim waists.
-For every two inches added to their waistlines, the risk of dying early went up about 9% in women and 7% in men.
+The study showed that men and women with large waist measurements died younger on average than those with trim waists.
+For every two inches added to their waistlines, the risk of dying early went up about 9 percent in women and 7 percent in men.

 Eating too much of the wrong foods and getting too little physical activity are major causes of obesity.
-But in recent years, American waistlines have grown faster than BMI levels — a sign that eating and exercise habits are only part of the story.
-So researchers are now looking for other factors that add specifically to the risk of putting on a pot belly.
+But in recent years, American waistlines have grown faster than BMI levels—a sign that eating and exercise habits are only part of the story.
+Researchers are now looking for other factors that add specifically to the risk of putting on a potbelly.
 Below are four culprits you might not suspect.

 Many people say that they smoke to stay thinner, but that’s counterproductive.
 For one thing, the health benefits of a lower weight are canceled out by the deadly effects of tobacco smoke.
 Plus, there’s mounting evidence that smoking may actually lead to a buildup of belly fat that’s independent of overall obesity.

 One study included nearly 300 visitors to university hospitals in South Korea.
 Smoking was associated with an increase specifically in abdominal fat—especially in visceral fat, which wraps around organs deep inside the torso and bodes ill for a person’s health.
 This held true even though researchers controlled for age, exercise, and alcohol consumption.